pooyaX14/gdeploy/basic_gdeploy_doc.md

 There are two ways to install gdeploy.
 This documentation is based on installation process on Fedora 23 on Virtual Machine Manager.

-  Clone it via github repository
+1. Clone it via github repository
-  Using Operating System’s package manager (use rpm package manager for Fedora 23 OS)
+2. Using Operating System’s package manager (use rpm package manager for Fedora 23 OS)

-#####  Installation procedure for gdeploy using github clone.
+#####  Installation procedure for gdeploy using github clone:

  Before we begin installing gdeploy, there are some prerequisites packages that you should already have installed on your computer to use gdeploy.